-Our recent transactions including share exchange with Baidu, issuance of shares for the benefit of Qunar employees and proposed injection of shares and cash to selected third party investment entities will result in substantial dilution to our shareholders and will also reduce our existing cash balance.
+Our recent transactions including share exchange with Baidu, issuance of shares for the benefit of Qunar employees and proposed investment or financing arrangements with selected third-party investment entities will result in substantial dilution to our shareholders and will also reduce our existing cash balance.

-In the long term interest of our company, we may make capital contributions in the form of our ordinary shares and/or cash into selected third party investment entities dedicated to invest in businesses in China.
-These capital contributions in the form of our ordinary shares may result in our issuance of a substantial number of our ordinary shares in the aggregate, which together with the recent share exchange with Baidu and issuance of shares for the benefit of Qunar employees, will cause substantial dilution to our existing shareholders.
+In the long-term interest of our company, we will make investments, in the form of limited partnership contributions, assets injection or other financing arrangements, into or with certain entities that are dedicated to investing businesses in China.
+We recently agreed with several non-U.S. investment entities, which are managed and/or owned by parties unaffiliated with each other and unaffiliated with us, to invest in or enter into financing arrangements with them in the form of 5,431,983 newly issued ordinary shares, representing approximately 9.6% of our post-issuance outstanding shares, as well as US\$1.30 billion in cash.
+These investments, capital contributions and financing arrangements in the form of our ordinary shares may result in our issuance of a substantial number of our ordinary shares in the aggregate, which together with the recent share exchange with Baidu and issuance of shares for the benefit of Qunar employees, will cause substantial dilution to our existing shareholders.
 In addition, future sale of our shares by Baidu and/or our other significant shareholders, individually or in the aggregate, may cause our share price to decline.
-Furthermore, with respect to our cash investments in selected investment entities may materially reduce our existing cash balance and adversely affect our working capital.
+Furthermore, our cash investments or financial support in selected investment entities may materially reduce our existing cash balance and adversely affect our working capital.
 If we decide to raise additional capital through the sale of equity or equity linked securities, our existing shareholders will be further diluted.
 If we obtain debt financings, we may be subject to restrictive covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-See "Recent Developments-Share Exchange Transaction with Baidu" and "Recent Development-Share Exchange
+See "Recent Developments-Share Exchange Transaction with Baidu", "Recent Development-Share Issuance for the Benefit of Qunar Employees" and "Recent Developments-Investment into Certain Third-Party Entities."